NeuroBeat

 What we do know, is maintaining a healthy brain will help to lower the risk of developing a neurological condition in later life and can also support recovery from brain trauma.

-How does drumming support brain health?
+How does drumming help?

 Playing the drums can be beneficial for your brain in several ways.